A Walk from Arncliffe to Hawkswick Walk

 Before long (20 mins) you’ll pass a large sandy bank well-known as the nesting place for flocks of summer sand martins.
 The walk in general is a twitcher’s dream – we spotted dippers, oyster catchers and a buzzard.
 Flowers too – in the summer expect yellow rock roses, bird’s-eye primroses and mountain pansies.
 This is a stretch of rare loveliness, indeed – simple, gentle and meandering.

 After you cross a green metal bridge over the river (40 mins) you’ll enter Hawkswick.
 It’s suitably attractive but hardly a tourist haven, so bring your own refreshments and ready yourself for the u-turn back toward Arncliffe.

 Which will, of course, when you arrive back thirsty and hungry, leave you with the dilemma of The Falcon Inn.
 If you dare enter you’ll be treated to beer straight from the barrel into a jug and the kind of interior charms better suited to an olde world exhibition than the vagaries of modern hospitality.
-The landlord is something of a Yorkshire hero and possibly the most reluctant tourist attraction in the north.
+The landlord is something of a Yorkshire hero and possibly the most reluctant tourist attraction in the country.